itertools ModuleDavid Mertz, Ph.D.

 Hetland proposed a similar function on comp.lang.python):

-Let me illustrate the behavior of weave()
+Let me illustrate the behavior of weave() since it might not be

 immediately obvious from the implementation: